rgehrsitz/rex/internal/semantics/README.md

 facts.
 JSON copying prevents callers from mutating stored nested values and normalizes numbers as Redis decoding does.
-It supports cancellation, close, thread-safe access, independent snapshots, and ordered publications retrieved with `DrainPublications`.
+It supports cancellation, close, thread-safe access, independent snapshots, and ordered publications retrieved with `DrainPublications`. `Snapshot` and `DrainPublications` return a value and an error; copy failures are reported, and a failed drain preserves its queue.
+The zero-value store is also usable.
 Missing and null facts both read as nil.
 It has no routing, background consumer, automatic cycle execution, TTL, or persistence.
 Its write-and-enqueue is atomic; the Redis adapter has a different failure contract, which the controlled test wrapper explicitly models.